PAX Presents: Kingnaldo/Monte Rosa/Yeshiva/Fernando Perdomo

 Rose Max performed extensively as a soloist with the vocal group Aequale under the direction of acclaimed-musical director André Protásio.
 Gaining interest and respect locally, she started working with a number of different bands.
 One of her best experiences was performing at “Clube Do Samba” (Samba Club) where she had a chance to learn with some of the big names of Brazilian music, such as Maestro Licinho, Neco, Antonio Carlos Tourinho, João Nogueira, and Roberto Ribeiro.
 She also started working as a session singer, recording jingles and background vocals, which led to the opportunity of backing up some of Brazil’ s most renowned singers.

 Rose moved to Miami in October of 1993, where she has been continuing to grow and develop musically, and by keeping a constant performance schedule, she has become highly recognized in the Brazilian, Hispanic and American communities.
-She won the Brazilian Press Award for the “Best Female Brazilian Singer Residing and Performing in the USA” in 1997, 1998 and 2001.Be sure to tell them Soul Of Miami sent you!
+She won the Brazilian Press Award for the “Best Female Brazilian Singer Residing and Performing in the USA” in 1997, 1998 and 2001.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.